State Leadership and Management Team

 Our goal is to assure that the State Leadership and Management Team reflects the diversity of Pennsylvania.
 We are seeking members of different ages, gender, ethnicity, socioeconomic background and geographic location among other qualifications.
 It is important that we select members who represent the diversity of Pennsylvania as well as those who have a significant and extensive understanding of the behavioral health system, the educational system, drug/alcohol system, the child welfare system and/or juvenile justice system.

-Interested in applying to join the State Leadership & Management Team?
+Interested in applying to join the State Leadership and Management Team?
 Please request more information using the Contact Us form and download the application.

 To apply to be part of the State Leadership and Management Team email the PA Care Partnership to learn more at firstname.lastname@example.org